celeste-daleo/global-internet-accessibility/README.md

-# Global internet accessibility
+# Global Internet accessibility

-## How Much of the World Has Access to the Internet?
+## How much of the world has access to the internet?

 In this project I'll explore internet accesibility at a global scale.

 Guidelines:
 1. What share of people are online?
 - Share of the population using the internet by country
-- Share of the population using the internet by Income Group
+- Share of the population using the internet by income group
-- Share of the population using the internet by Region
+- Share of the population using the internet by region

 2. How many Internet users does each country have?
 - Total number of people using the internet by region